LeidenNLP/winbash/README.md

 Presumably, restart the Terminal tab in PyCharm for it to take effect.

-### 5. PyCharm setup: Choosing WSL's Python interpreter in PyCharm
+### 5. Choosing WSL's Python interpreter in PyCharm

 You may recall that PyCharm needs to know which Python interpreter to use for your project -- somewhere around Settings>Project>Interpreter.